 Federal regulations require that participants give their informed consent before they may take part in clinical research.
 To meet this requirement, researchers must disclose certain study information to potential participants so that they have sufficient knowledge of the research and can make an informed, voluntary decision to participate.
 This knowledge should include the study’s purpose, procedures, risks, benefits, alternatives, requirements, and other pertinent information.
 It should also take into account the participant’s language, education, familiarity with the research, and cultural values.
 In addition to providing written information, clinical research teams also provide potential participants with opportunities for discussion.
 Once participants are fully informed, they are asked to sign a written consent document.
 This is an integral component of all clinical research.

 Trained Medical Professionals

-Each member of the clinical trial team must be well trained and qualified to perform the tasks assigned to them.
+Each member of the clinical research study team must be well trained and qualified to perform the tasks assigned to them.
 This helps ensure that participants receive medical care from professionals with the knowledge and experience necessary to make informed decisions.
 ICH-GCP states, “The medical care given to, and medical decisions made on behalf of, subjects should always be the responsibility of a qualified physician.”

 Respect for Participants

 All clinical research participants should be treated with respect and dignity.
 According to ICH-GCP, “The rights, safety, and well-being of the trial subjects are the most important considerations and should prevail over interests of science and society.”
 This respect begins the moment the participant is enrolled, extends throughout their participation, and continues after the trial ends.

 As we mentioned above, the clinical research study team must maximize benefits and minimize possible harms for participants.
 Researchers also have a responsibility to monitor the well-being of participants and to protect their privacy and confidentiality.
 Finally, all study participants have the right to withdraw from the trial at any time and for any reason.